crate/crate-howtos/docs/best-practices/data-import.rst

   cr> SET GLOBAL TRANSIENT indices.store.throttle.type = 'none';
   SET OK, 1 row affected (... sec)

-However if you still want to throttle the merging of segments during import you can increase the maximum bytes per second from its default of ``20mb`` to something like 100-200mb/s for SSD disks::
+However, if you still want to throttle the merging of segments during import, you can increase the maximum bytes per second from its default of ``20mb`` to something like 100-200mb/s for SSD disks::

   cr> SET GLOBAL TRANSIENT indices.store.throttle.max_bytes_per_sec = '150mb';